Who should apply to the SCM program?

 GMAT code: X5X-QS-17

-Students whose native language is not English must demonstrate competency in English by taking the IELTS.
-We look for an IELTS score of 7.
-Further information can be found on the IELTS website at: http://www.ielts.org/default.aspx
+Students whose native language is not English must demonstrate competency in English by taking the IELTS or TOEFL.
+We look for an IELTS score of 7 and a minimum score of 100 for the TOEFL exam.

 Does SCM require a deposit?